abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

     Let's discuss the three common ingredients and their implementation in or-tools.

-      1. they start with a solution (feasible or not);
+      1.  **they start with a solution** (feasible or not):

           To improve locally a solution, you need to start with a solution.
-In or-tools this solution **has to be** *feasible*.
+In *or-tools* this solution **has to be** *feasible*.
-        You can produce this initial solution by another heuristic or let the CP solver find one for you with a ``DecisionBuilder`` you give to the local search algorithm.
+          You can produce an initial solution and give it to the solver or let the solver find one for you with a ``DecisionBuilder`` you give to the local search algorithm.

           What if your problem *is* to find a feasible solution?
-You relax the constraints [#relaxing_constraints]_ until you can construct a starting solution for that relaxed model.
-From there, you enforced the relaxed constraints by adding corresponding terms in the objective function (like in *Lagrangian relaxation* for instance).
+You relax the constraints [#relaxing_constraints]_ until you can
+          construct a starting solution for that relaxed model.
+From there, you enforce the relaxed constraints by adding corresponding terms in the objective function (like in a *Lagrangian relaxation* for instance).
-        You'll find a detailed example of this kind of relaxation and the use of local search in the lab exercises  XXX where we will try to find a solution to the n-queens problem.
+          You'll find a detailed example of this kind of relaxation and the use of local search in the lab exercises XXX where we will try
+          to find a solution to the n-queens problem with local search.
+It might sound complicated but it really isn't.

         ..  [#relaxing_constraints] Relaxing a constraint in a model means that you remove this constraint or weaken it.

-      2. they improve locally this solution;
+      2.  **they improve locally this solution**:

           This is the tricky part to understand.
 Improvements to the initial solution are done *locally*.
 This means that you need to define a *neighborhood* (explicitly or implicitly) for a given solution and a way to explore this neighborhood.
+Two solutions can be *close* (i.e. they belong to the same neighborhood) or very *far* apart depending on the definition of a neighborhood.

+          The idea is to (partly or completely) explore a neighborhood around an initial solution, find a good (or the best) solution in this neighborhood and start all over again until a stopping criterion is met.

+          In its very basic form, we could formulate local search like this:

+          ..  image:: algorithms/local_search_basic_pseudo_code.*
+              :height: 100pt
+              :align: center

+          Often, steps 1. and 2. are done simultaneously.
+This is the case in *or-tools*.

+          The following figure illustrates this process:

+          ..  only:: html

+              ..  image:: images/local_search_basic.*
+                  :height: 350pt
+                  :align: center

+          ..  only:: latex

+              ..  image:: images/local_search_basic.*
+                  :height: 250pt
+                  :align: center

+          This figure depicts a function :math:`f` to minimize.
+Don't let you fool by its 2-dimensionality.
+The :math:`x`-axis represent solutions in a multi-dimensional space.
+The :math:`z`-axis represent a 1-dimensional space with the value of the objective function :math:`f`.

+          Let's zoom in on the neighborhoods and found variables:

+          ..  only:: html

+              ..  image:: images/local_search_basic_zoom.*
+                  :height: 150pt
+                  :align: center

+          ..  only:: latex

+              ..  image:: images/local_search_basic_zoom.*
+                  :height: 95pt
+                  :align: center

+          The local search procedure starts from an initial feasible solution :math:`x_0` and searches the neighborhood :math:`\mathcal{N}_{x_0}` of this solution.
+The "best" solution found is :math:`x_1`.
+The local search procedure starts over again but with :math:`x_1`.
+In the neighborhood :math:`\mathcal{N}_{x_1}`, the best solution found is :math:`x_2`.
+This procedure continues on and on until stopping criteria are met.
+Let's say, one of these criteria is met and the search ends with :math:`x_3`.
+You can see that while the method moves towards the local optima, it misses it and completely misses the global optimum!
+This is why the method is called *local* search: it probably will find a local optimum (or come close to) but it is unable to find a global optimum.
+Some LS methods - like Tabu Search - were developed to escape such local optimum but again there is no guarantee whatsoever that it can succeed.

+          The figure above is very instructive.
+For instance, you can see that neighborhoods don't have to be of equal size or centred around a variable :math:`x_i`.
+You can also see that the relationship "being in the neighborhood of" is not reflexive: :math:`x_1 \in \mathcal{N}_{x_0}` but :math:`x_0 \not \in \mathcal{N}_{x_1}` !

-        In or-tools, you define a neighborhood by implementing a ``MakeOneNeighbor()`` callback method: every time this method is called internally by the solver, it constructs one solution of the neighborhood defined around a given solution.
-If you have constructed a successful candidate, make ``MakeOneNeighbor()`` returns ``true``.
-When the whole neighborhood has been visited, make it returns ``false``.
+          In or-tools, you define a neighborhood by implementing the ``MakeNextNeighbor()`` callback method [#make_one_neighbor_callback]_ from a ``LocalSearchOperator``: every time
+          this method is called internally by the solver, it constructs one solution of the neighborhood defined around a given
+          solution.
+If you have constructed a successful candidate, make ``MakeNextNeighbor()`` returns ``true``.
+          When the whole neighborhood
+          has been visited, make it returns ``false``.

+          ..  [#make_one_neighbor_callback] Well almost.
+The ``MakeNextNeighbor()`` callback is really low level and we have alleviate the task by offering other higher level callbacks.
+See the section :ref:`local_search_neighborhood_operators` for more details.

+      3.  **they finish the search when reaching a stopping criterion but usually without guarantee on the quality of the found solution**:

+          Common stopping criteria include:

+            - time limits:

+              * for the whole solving process or
+              * for some parts of the solving process.

+            - maximum number of steps/iterations:

+              * maximum number of branches;
+              * maximum number of failures;
+              * maximum number of solutions;
+              * ...

+            - improvements criteria:

+              * stop if no improvement for n number of steps/x time;
+              * stop if gap between estimate of optimal solution and best solution obtained so far is smaller than x;
+              * ...

+          These stopping criteria can be further divided in:

+              * *absolute*: for instance, a global maximal number of iterations;

+              * *relative*: for instance, the improvements are too small with respect to time, number of iterations, number of solutions, ... .

+          Most of the time, you combine some of these criteria together.
+You can also update these criteria during the search.
+          In *or-tools*, stopping criteria are implemented using specialized ``SearchMonitor``\s: ``SearchLimit``\s.

 ..  only:: draft

+    ..  _topic_word_meta:

     ..  topic:: What is it with the word *meta* [#meta_meaning_wiki]_?